 Often, the data you create and manage is used to support internal applications or comes from other systems that usually represent key values to link to other data.
 These extra fields can become confusing to data consumers and should be hidden in the map document prior to publishing the layer; it can be updated by changing and publishing again with the option to overwrite the existing service.

-Geodatabase behaviors are not supported
+Topologies are not supported in Sites

 The data provided as open data is intended to be delivered in open-machine-readable formats.
 The automatic built-in ETL process within ArcGIS Hub provides the machine-readable formats as CSV, KML, Shapefile, and GeoJSON.
 These data formats are unaware of geodatabase behavior that is understood by the ArcObjects level of processing within ArcGIS.
 Therefore, behaviors such as topologies (network datasets, parcel fabric, and geometric networks) and relationships maintained in the database as varying relationship classes are not supported.
 The data in the Feature Class can be processed into these formats, but the additional capabilities will not carry over.

-If you are working with relationship classes or other forms of related data, you can share the individual tables out as open data in addition to the spatial feature class.
+If you are working with relationship classes or other forms of related data, you can share the individual tables out as data in addition to the spatial feature class.
 It will be important to leverage the description of the data to state what is related as well as using proper tags and organizing your services.
 The nonspatial tables as well as the feature class can come from the same service and will show as related in Hub.

 Coded value domains are supported

 Contrary to the previous section, there is one behavior of the geodatabase that is supported when generating the open-machine-readable formats.
-Coded Value Domains will be honored when viewing datasets in Hub, and when the data is downloaded, the raw values will be replaced by the coded value.
+Coded Value Domains will be honored when viewing data in Hub, and when the data is downloaded, the raw values will be replaced by the coded value.